Euro zone ministers to hold call on Greece October 31

-Greece is due to receive almost 31 billion euros (24.82 billion pounds) in the next tranche of emergency loans from the euro zone bailout fund, the European Financial Stability Facility (EFSF), if it gets a go-ahead from international inspectors called the Troika.
+Greece is due to receive almost 31 billion euros ($40 billion) in the next tranche of emergency loans from the euro zone bailout fund, the European Financial Stability Facility (EFSF), if it gets a go-ahead from international inspectors called the Troika.

 "The conference call is confirmed.
 The scope of discussions will depend on progress made until then," Guy Schuller said.